 - Examined the implications of the new provisions on the tax position of the company keeping in view the various interpretations to assess the impact of adopting the new tax regime and determination of the specified future financial year for shifting to the new tax regime. - Evaluated the design and implementation effectiveness of key internal controls regarding budgeting procedures upon which the forecasts are based and those on estimation of amount of deferred tax assets to be carried forward, including MAT credit entitlement.
 We also tested the operating effectiveness of such controls. - Tested appropriateness of forecasts of future taxable profits including revenue growth rates, EBITDA growth rates and other tax positions, based on our knowledge of the business and the observable market data of the industry. - Also compared actual results of current year with forecasts made in previous year.
-Ascertained reasons estimates, it affects the amount of deferred tax liabilities that are reversed in the Statement of Profit and Loss of the current year.
+Ascertained reasons for any material variance. - Reassessed the recoverability of MAT credit entitlement (an item of deferred tax assets) against the forecast future taxable profits. - Assessed the adequacy of related disclosures in the financial statements.